Corruption of Haustfyr Chapter 2: Madam's Homestead

 Wint wipes his axe on the captain’s cloak.
 “And now they know we’re not worth the toll.”

-You smirk, though your gaze drifts to the water beneath the bridge.
+I smirked, though my gaze drifting to the water beneath the bridge.
 For a moment, the current darkens, twisting with black ichor that seeps like smoke through the riverbed.
-You blink, and the water is clear again.
+I blink, and the water is clear again.

 ---The Western Bank---